Architecture

 Generic Resource Controller Layer

-The generic resource controller layer defines the abstract interface the rest of NRI-RP uses to interact with resource controller implementations and takes care of the details of dispatching calls to the controller implementations for post-policy enforcment of decisions.
+The generic resource controller layer defines the abstract interface the rest of NRI-RP uses to interact with resource controller implementations and takes care of the details of dispatching calls to the controller implementations for post-policy enforcement of decisions.

 Metrics Collector